apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ```

 Here we can either add another property to the above definition or create a new
 index definition altogether.
-By default prefer to club such indexes together
+By default, prefer to club such indexes together

 ```
 /oak:index/assetType